mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

       end
     end

-Running quickly through my sample here, you’ll spot a few things.
+Running quickly through my sample here, you'll spot a few things.
 The first is the `:auto_validation => false` on the `title` and the `original_uri`.
 Because we want to define custom contexts for when we need these properties to be checked, we have to override the ones dm-validations adds by default.
 The